-- 14.4.1.
-Drones may only be used during practice for technical purposes.
-Concacaf reserves the right to approve or deny the use of such devices.
-The use of drones and/or recording devices to scout and/or observe other teams' training sessions may lead to disciplinary sanctions. - 14.4.2.
-Concacaf will determine the time and date of the official walkthrough at the stadium for each team according to the Match Schedule. - 14.5.
-If there is any doubt regarding the condition of the pitch once the visiting association has already left to play the match, the referee shall decide whether the pitch is playable or not.
-If the referee declares the pitch unplayable, the procedure to be followed is described in Section 6 Laws of the Game. - 14.6.
+- 13.8.
 The matches may be played in daylight or under floodlight.
 Matches played at night may be played only at venues where the floodlighting installations meet the minimum lighting requirements laid down by Concacaf Stadium Guidelines, i.e., that the whole pitch shall be evenly lit, with a minimum requirement lighting level of at least 1,000 vertical EV lux.
 Additionally, the uniformity gradient of light on the field of play should be of 1.4:1.
 An emergency power generator must also be available which, in the event of a power failure, guarantees at least two-thirds of the aforementioned intensity of light for the whole pitch.
-Concacaf is entitled to grant exceptions. - 14.7.
+Concacaf is entitled to grant exceptions. - 13.9.
 On matchdays, the teams must be entitled to warm up on the pitch before the match, weather and pitch condition permitting.
-In principle, the first game will be entitled to warm up on the field of play before the match for 30 minutes.
-The duration of the warmup on the field of play before the match for the teams of the second match, will depends on the time the first match of the day ends.
-Alternative warm-up areas for the second game teams will be provided to start their warmup before entering the field of play.
-If the pitch is not in good condition or the warm-up would negatively affect the state of the pitch for the match, Concacaf may limit the area on the field of play for the warm-up or shorten or cancel the warm-up session. - 14.8.
-For the final match of the Competition, the two participating Member Associations must hold their official matchday -1 training session on the official match stadium if weather and field conditions permitting.
-These training sessions must be open to the media for at least the first 15 minutes. - 14.9.
-For the competition, each team will be provided with a training site for their use in each venue according to the match schedule.
-The training sites shall be made available in each venue for the use of the teams upon their arrival according to the match schedule.
+In principle, the first game will be entitled to warm up on the field of play before the match for thirty (30) minutes.
+If the pitch is not in good condition or the warm-up would negatively affect the state of the pitch for the match, Concacaf may limit the area on the field of play for the warm-up or shorten or cancel the warm-up session.

-15. DATES, ARRIVALS AT THE VENUES AND OFFICIAL TEAM HOTELS
+14. DATES AND ARRIVALS AT THE VENUES

-- 15.1.
-Concacaf retains the right to set the match dates and confirm the venues of all matches in The Competition. - 15.2.
-The PMA shall arrange for their representative teams to arrive at the venue no later than three (3) days before the PMA's first match of The Competition and depart the day after the last game of their respective group.
-Teams must book their flight to depart after their last game when eliminated from the competition.
-Concacaf and the Local Organizing Committee shall be informed of the travel itinerary of the visiting Associations no later than 10 days prior to the start of the competition. - 15.3.
-During the Competition, only official team hotels under contract with Concacaf or Concacaf's designated service company shall be used for the official teams' accommodation.
-Concacaf will provide further details about accommodation policies, and in particular about the use of venue-specific team hotels, in a circular letter.
+- 14.1.
+Concacaf retains the right to set the match dates and confirm the venues of all matches in The Competition. - 14.2.
+The PMA shall arrange for their representative teams to arrive at the venue no later than thirty-six (36) hours before the match is due to be played.
+Concacaf and the host association shall be informed of the travel itinerary of the visiting association no later than two (2) weeks prior to each match and the visiting associations shall have made provisions for obtaining the visas, if applicable.

-16. STADIUM INFRASTRUCTURE AND EQUIPMENT
+15. STADIUM INFRASTRUCTURE AND EQUIPMENT